 His frustrations reach a breaking point when Ramsey Michel (Oliver Platt), a high profile food critic gives his dishes a terrible review.
 The next time he visits the restaurant, Carl goes nuts and his blistering rant goes viral on YouTube – which instantly gets him the sack.

 The mood is feel-good, with funky, high-tempo music playing in the second half of the film.
-There is a lot to like here and the movie doesn’t do much wrong, but there aren’t any moments that I would call “great”.
+There is a lot to like here and the movie doesn’t do much wrong, but there aren’t any moments I would call “great”.
 It jollies a long at a satisfying pace, throwing in standard comedy and drama.
 The plot is a familair recipe but at its core, it’s about a father and son trying to build a better relationship with each other.
-The direction is light and the stakes are kept low, as Carl is out to prove he’s more than just an angry chef on YouTube.
+The direction is light and the stakes are low, as Carl is out to prove he’s more than just an angry chef on YouTube.

 An occasionally funny film that mostly rides on charm.
 This is a simple story with a bouncy rhythem that makes it easy to go along with.
-Long-term, it probably won’t be remembered, but it’s good-natured and good fun.
+Long-term, it won’t be remembered, but it’s good-natured and good fun.
 Bon Appittie!

 Check out the trailer below:

 Stars: Jon Favreau, Emjay Anthony, Scarlett Johansson, Robert Downey Jr., John Leguizamo.